llachiver/IRC_python/README.md

 - ERR 10 try to join or to current HUB lol
 - ERR 11 you already JOIN this channel or its your CURRENT channel
 - ERR 12 GRANT admin or REVOKE muggle
+- ERR 13 don't have any file for the client
+- ERR 14 a file has already been sent to this recipient